changhsinlee/changhsinlee.github.io/_posts/2017-10-29-meetup-experience-dev-launchpad.md

 ![](/figure/source/2017-10-29-meetup-experience-dev-launchpad/comment.png)

 Before I moved to Charlotte in June 2017, I went to Developer Launchpad meetups every month.
 We worked on the coding challenges together and had many great conversations.
 Looking back, I didn't know how much I had to do to kick start a new career.
 Reinventing myself was stressful.
-At Developer Launchpad, I met junior developers who went thorugh or were going through similar processes, and I got to hear their stories and learn from their experience.
-Knowing that there were people fighting the same mental battle like me --- and that people won those battles --- kept me going despite all the failures, doubts, and frustrations that came from job my search.
+At Developer Launchpad, I met junior developers who went through or were going through similar processes, and I got to hear their stories and learn.
+Knowing that there were people fighting the same mental battle --- and that people won those battles --- kept me going despite all the failures, doubts, and frustrations that came from my job search.
 It was awesome.

 ### Next